-He knew that his great task was now completed, but his throat was dry from the bodily torture and asphyxiation, and he needed something to moisten his vocal chords so that he could give expression to his last great word.
+He knew that his great task was now completed, but his throat was dry from the bodily torture and the asphyxiation.
+And he needed something to moisten his vocal cords so that he could give expression to this last great word.

-[25:41] So he manages to say, I'm thirsty.
-Somebody takes pity on him and gets a drop of sour wine up to his mouth, and he manages to drink just enough to give him the voice power to cry out, it is finished.
+So he managed to say, I'm thirsty.
+And somebody took pity on him and got a drop of sour wine up to his lips.
+And he managed to drink just enough to give him the voice power to cry out, it is finished.

-Matthew and Mark both record simply that Jesus uttered a loud cry just before breathing his last.
-But John was standing right there beside the cross, and he heard the word that Jesus uttered, finished, accomplished, done.
+Matthew and Mark both record that Jesus uttered a loud cry just before breathing his last.
+But John was standing right there, just beside the cross.
+And he heard that great word, finished, accomplished, done.

-What then has Jesus accomplished?
-Let me try and answer this question under four brief headings.
+[25:33] What then had Jesus accomplished?
+Well, let me try and answer that question briefly under four headings.
 First, the cross fulfilled many Old Testament prophecies.

-In fact, John the evangelist is careful to point this out in this very chapter.
-Look back to verse 24.
-The soldiers have crucified Jesus and they've got hold of his garments, and they're dividing them up.
+And John the evangelist, you'll see, is careful to point this out in this very chapter.
+So look at verse 24.
+The soldiers who crucified Jesus got hold of his seamless tunic.

-In fact, they've got his seamless tunic in their hands.
-So in verse 24, they say to each other, let us not tear it, this tunic, but cast lots for it to see whose it shall be.
+So they said, verse 24, to each other, let us not tear it, but cast lots for it to see whose it shall be.
+This was to fulfill the scripture which says, they divided my garments among them and for my clothing, they cast lots.

-[26:54] This was to fulfill the scripture which says, they divided my garments among them, and for my clothing they cast lots.
-That quotation is taken from Psalm 22, the psalm that begins, my God, my God, why have you forsaken me?

-It's a prophecy about the suffering Messiah, written by King David a thousand years before Jesus was crucified.
-Then look again at verse 28.
+So the soldiers did these things.
+Now that quotation there is taken from Psalm 22, the psalm that begins, my God, my God, why have you forsaken me?
+It's a prophecy of the suffering Messiah written by King David about a thousand years before Jesus was crucified.

-After this, Jesus, knowing that all was now finished, said, to fulfill the scripture, I thirst.
-Then look on to verse 33.
-But when they came to Jesus, this is the soldiers who crucified him, and they saw that he was already dead, they did not break his legs.
+Now look on to verse 28.
+Again, Jesus, knowing that all was now finished, said, to fulfill the scripture, I thirst.
+Then verse 33.

+But when they came to Jesus and saw that he was already dead, they did not break his legs.
 And how does John account for that?
-We'll look on to verse 36.
-For these things took place that the scripture might be fulfilled, not one of his bones will be broken.
+Well, look at verse 36.
+For these things took place that the scripture might be fulfilled.

-And then verse 37.
-And again, another scripture says, they will look on him whom they have pierced.
-And the piercing of Jesus is recorded there in verse 34.
+Not one of his bones will be broken.
+And again, verse 37, another scripture says, they will look on him whom they have pierced, referring to the piercing of Jesus's side with a spear, which we read about in verse 34.

-[28:09] Now, the first two of these quotations are taken from the Psalms.
-The third about the bones not being broken is from the law of Moses from Exodus.
-And the last one is from the prophets from Zechariah.
+Now the first of those two quotations are taken from the Psalms.
+The third comes from the book of Exodus, from the law of Moses.
+And the fourth from the prophets, from the prophet Zechariah.

-So Jesus was accomplishing or fulfilling what the Old Testament had foretold about him.
+Jesus was accomplishing or fulfilling what the Old Testament had foretold about him.
 His death fulfilled many other Old Testament prophecies as well.

-And why is this so important?
-Because it authenticates him and it authenticates his death.
-The point is made that this had always been God's purpose.
+But why is this important?

+It's important because it authenticates him and it authenticates his death.
+The point is that this had always been God's purpose.
+Far from his death being a failure or a random happening, it was the very thing which the law, the prophets, and the Psalms had foretold.
-Far from his death being a random event or a failure, it was the very thing that the law, the prophets and the Psalms had foretold.
-Those who knew their Old Testaments would say, yes, this is the very thing that we've been waiting for.

-The scriptures are being fulfilled or accomplished.
-Then secondly, by his death, Jesus has overcome the world.
+[28:03] And people who knew their Old Testaments would say, yes, this is the very thing that we've been waiting for.
+The scriptures are being fulfilled.
+Secondly, by his death, Jesus has overcome the world.

-[29:15] He said to the apostles back in chapter 16, in the world you will have tribulation, but take heart, I have overcome the world.
+He had said this to his apostles back in chapter 16.
+In the world, you will have tribulation, but take heart, I've overcome the world.

-Now that word world means human life in the grip of the evil one, human life defying God and resisting his loving authority.
-And the world in that sense would have power to bring us down, to overwhelm us and condemn us.
+And that word world means human life in the grip of the evil one, human life defying God and resisting his loving authority.
+And the world, in that sense, would have the power to bring us down, to overwhelm us and condemn us.